 Firmness / Comfort

-Mattress manufacturers and retailers are notorious for giving their products elaborate names and trumped-up descriptions of their internal parts.
-While this can sound appealing, remember that the proof is in the pudding.
+Mattress manufacturers and retailers may use trumped-up descriptions of their internal components to make a bed seem more appealing.
+While this can sound convincing, remember that the proof is in the pudding.
 No amount of marketing spin can make cheap materials perform as if they were the top of the line.
 A mattress built with high-quality materials is more likely to deliver excellent performance, and it is also more likely to last for many years.